-Jane works with children aged 6 to 18 years, adolescents, adults, older adults, people with disabilities and the culturally and linguistically diverse.
+Jessica works with children aged 12 to 18 years, adolescents, adults, older adults, and women.

 Jessica has worked in both a therapy and assessment capacity, across varied age populations including child, adolescent and adult clients, from a diverse cultural background.
 Jessica has worked in the therapeutic capacity with adolescents in the child protection system, helping vulnerable young people understand trauma, develop self-regulation skills and delivering psychoeducation.

 Jessica is committed to building a safe, nonjudgment space for her clients, allowing them to be their true self and achieve their own personal goals.
 Jessica is passionate about working with individuals who identify as female and improving mental health outcomes for people in vulnerable communities.